Nikolis2002/Flex-Bison-project/README.md

 # Syntax analyzer for XML

-A simple syntax aanalyzer,that recognizes XML syntax and returns syntax errors.
+A simple syntax analyzer,that recognizes XML syntax and returns syntax errors.
 Writen in c and using flex and bison for syntax and grammar analysis.